Health Insurance for 18-Year-Olds (2026 Plan Year)

 If You’re Self-Employed

 You can buy a Marketplace plan that fits your income and budget.
 Many 18-year-olds also stay on a parent’s or spouse’s plan because it’s simpler and often cheaper.
-Think about how often you need care as low medical use usually makes a lower-premium plan a smart fit.
+Think about how often you need care as low medical use makes a lower-premium plan a smart fit.

 unemployment icon